amineelkouhen/aws-immersion-day/module2/vss-crdb.md

             spans: LIMITED SCAN
 ```

-If you perform this example on a large dataset, you should also see that the estimated row count is around 10% of the table count.
+> **_NOTE:_** If you perform this example on a large dataset, you should also see that the estimated row count is around 10% of the table count.